 |U-606||21 Sep 1942||Aircraft attack, aircraft shot down:|

-At 11.14 hours, the boat was attacked by the Catalina astern of convoy QP-14 northeast of Jan Mayen Island.
-The aircraft was hit by AA fire during the attack run and its four depth charges fell wide, causing only minor damage to the boat.
-Two crewmen of the Catalina had been wounded and one engine and the petrol tanks were hit, so they had to make a forced landing near the convoy.
-The crew was rescued by HMS Marne.
+11.14 hrs, NE of Jan Mayen Island: the boat was attacked by the Catalina astern of convoy QP-14.
+Accurate flak during the attack run caused four depth to charges fall wide, causing only minor damage to the boat.
+With two wounded and damage to one engine and the petrol tanks, the Catalina made a forced landing near the convoy.
+The crew were rescued by HMS Marne.

 |U-608||31 Jan 1944||Aircraft attack, aircraft shot down: |